seeruk/i3x3/README.md

 bindsym $mod+Control+Mod1+Right exec i3x3 -direction right -move bindsym $mod+Control+Mod1+Up exec i3x3 -direction up -move bindsym $mod+Control+Mod1+Down exec i3x3 -direction down -move

+# redistribute workspaces for i3x3 (e.g. if a new display is connected)
+bindsym $mod+Control+f exec i3x3-fix
 ```

 This will allow you to use a 3x3 grid that is separate on each output currently active in i3, using
 the arrow keys to switch between, or move containers across workspaces.
+You will also have a hotkey
+for "fixing" the workspace layout, this is useful for if you add or remove displays, because of the
+way that i3x3 requires workspaces to be arranged (see below).

 ### Grid Size